jonpaul108/LC_intermediate/02-Intermediate-Prompts/03-Data-Structures/02-Data-Structures-1.md

 * language: javascript
 * title: Chess Sabotage

-### !
+### !question

-Given an object of arrays and a key, replace all the 'pawn' pieces at the key with 'queen' Return the updated object (do not make a copy)
+Given an object of arrays `board` and a key `row`, replace all the 'pawn' pieces at the key with 'queen' Return the input object updated (do not make a copy)
 ```js
   var chessBoard = {
     row1: [